mootools/mootools-core/Docs/Element/Element.md

 ##### JavaScript

 	$('myElement').set('text', 'some text');
-	//The text of myElement is now 'some text'.
+	// the text of myElement is now 'some text'.

 ##### Resulting HTML